 Remote monitoring applications in SARS-CoV-2 research

-When talking about lab work and the “new normal”, it is impossible not to talk about research done on SARS-CoV-2, the agent causing COVID-19.
+When talking about lab work and the “new normal”, it is impossible not to talk about research done on SARS-CoV-2, the agent responsible for the COVID-19 pandemic.
 What has been discovered about this virus in such a short time frame (4-5 months) is amazing and the speed at which scientific research is moving in this specific field has never been seen (the number of scientific papers is doubling every 14 days).
 How can research on SARS-CoV-2 benefit from remote monitoring of cell cultures?

 As we all know, there is a global arms race for a coronavirus vaccine.
 A classical readout to define the efficacy of some vaccines is to screen for neutralizing antibodies in serum, which are the wishful result of an ideal vaccine.
 But the only way of really declaring an antibody as neutralizing is by challenging it against the active infectious form of the virus, so virus neutralization assays have to be done in BSL-3 facilities .
-With remote monitoring devices located inside these laboratories, infection or neutralization can be tracked on real time with a limited exposure of the user.
+Using remote monitoring, infection or neutralization can be tracked in real-time with limited exposure of the user.
 Several serum samples (for example, of patients enrolled in a clinical trial) can be screened on a regular basis and the quality of neutralization of different antibodies can also be assessed without fixing the cells and generating artifacts.